H-McCormick/GameMakerStudioProject/README.md

 The lily pads are positioned at different points across the top of the screen.
 Once a player comes into contact with one of the lily pads, the lily pad disappears, and the player is teleported to the beginning of the level.
 There is a counter at the top left of the screen that displays how many lily pads the player has collected.
+Once the player has made contact with a lily pad, the lily pad counter will increment by one.

+This repository contains all of the files for the game.
+In order to run the game, you will need to have Game Maker Studio 2 installed on your device.